monday8am/monday8am.github.io/_posts/2025-10-01-flat-notifications-edge-ai.md

 categories: blog
 ---

-### _A Yazio-Inspired Experiment with an agentic framework, local model inference and a small language model_

 ### Introduction

 For the last few weeks I have been testing the [**Yazio**](https://www.yazio.com/) app, a calorie counter.
 While using it, I noticed that the notifications — though helpful — were sometimes similar and easy to ignore.
 This observation sparked a question: